mchini/con2phys/docs/source/index.md

 The goal is to reveal how our everyday analytical choices -- often arbitrary, often invisible -- might ultimately lead to different results.

-**Participation is open** to all neuroscientists with substantial prior systems neuroscience experience regardless of the subdiscipline: from computational to cellular neuroscience, and everything in between.
+**Participation is open** to all neuroscientists with substantial prior systems neuroscience experience regardless of the subdiscipline: from computational to molecular neuroscience, and everything in between.
 Participation comes with a concrete incentive: you are expected to invest roughly 30–50 hours of work and will be **included as co-author on the main CON²PHYS manuscript**.

 Ready to get started?
 Go to [How to Participate](how_to_participate.md) to find out how this works in practice.